jay2jaykp/My_Linux_Experiences/README.md

 # Issues
+## SSD Optimizatio in Ubuntu
+This is a real thing.
+I did not know about it before I search for how to partition Ubuntu and there were dispute in the resources that I fouind between only SSD and hybrid drives (SSD + HDD).
+Some mentioned TRIM (i dont know what it is) to be enable and some ignores it all along.
+Some say do not use SWAP as it wears down the SSD and some say it is OK.
+Here some guides that I think should be informative and trustworthy however I haven't found any official <b>best practice on partitioning SSD for Ubuntu</b>.
+1. https://www.youtube.com/watch?v=8OKjSOUgLJU this video is on point. must watch.
+2. https://help.ubuntu.com/community/PartitioningSchemes this is official ubuntu community guide but no mention of SSD only setups.
+Very dissapointing.
+3. https://sites.google.com/site/easylinuxtipsproject/ssd this is a very extensive resource but not for ubuntu but linuxMint.
+I think it should be more or less same.

 ## Screen Flickering Issue
 I have noticed extreme screen flickering in my PC when installed Ubuntu 18.04 (do not know about previous version though).
 A signle google search lead me to [github issue link](https://github.com/rolandguelle/razer-blade-stealth-linux/issues/7#issuecomment-344150633) that solved the issue.